X0KA/Quadtrees-Research/README.md

 ### Quadtree structure ###

-So, now let me explain superficially which I think are the core elements of a quadtree, and then explain briefly what would I add into a quadtree in order to check collisions.
+So, now let me explain superficially which I think are the core elements of a quadtree, and then explain more deeply how I used them in my project.

 <img src="images/quadtree-core.png" ><br>